 The Challenge of Ivan Illich.
 For decades, Hoinacki and Ivan Illich were the closest of friends.

 In his Latin presentation that first evening, he made it a point to discount his own expertise.
-In truth though, Hoinacki is a scholar.
+In truth though, Hoinacki was a scholar.
 He told us that reading St. Thomas Aquinas in Latin is much clearer than reading him in English.
 And while he downplayed his accomplishments, it was soon clear that I was listening to a man of rare qualities.
 As he led us through the Dative and Ablative, the Vocative and Locative, he wove in personal anecdotes and fascinating philosophical ramblings from the 12th century.

-During his stay in Oakland, Hoinacki was persuaded by Illich, Jerry Brown and other members of the symposium faculty to teach an 8 a.m.
+During his stay in Oakland, Hoinacki was persuaded by Illich, Jerry Brown and other members of the symposium faculty, to teach an 8 a.m.
 Latin class.
 The class, free and open to all, was a big hit during the entire six-week session.